-Ask your doctor if he or she will accept your sharps for safe disposal. properly "containerized"
+Ask your doctor if he or sharps for safe disposal. properly "containerized" she will accept your see if it will accept properly secured in a sharps that have been container.

-Contact your local hospital to properly secured in a sharps that have been see if it will accept container.
+Contact your local hospital to

-Check with your pharmacy. wastes for disposal in securing health care designed containers for Some sell specially household trash. use by homeowners in your community is facility, ask if it will accept served by a regional your sharps. waste (HHW) collection household hazardous primarily consist of used "sharps" HOME HEALTH CARE WASTES disposable sheets soiled bandages, objects, as well as and other sharp syringes, lancets such as: needles, household trash. disposing of these wastes in your prevent injury, illness and pollution by and medical gloves.
-You can help following some simple steps when empty coffee can will do. screw-on cap or an detergent bottle with a container.
+securing health care designed containers for Some sell specially household trash. wastes for disposal in use by homeowners in facility, ask if it will accept your sharps.

+Narvon, PA 17555 7224 Division Highway Chester County Solid Waste Authority primarily consist of used "sharps" HOME HEALTH CARE WASTES disposable sheets soiled bandages, objects, as well as and other sharp syringes, lancets such as: needles, household trash. disposing of these wastes in your prevent injury, illness and pollution by and medical gloves.
+You can help following some simple steps when sharp home health them in your before putting plastic trash bag fastened, opaque doubled, securely care wastes in a 4.
+Place non-

+- empty coffee can will do screw-on cap or an detergent bottle with a container.
 An empty plastic or metal puncture-resistant, hard 1.
-Place all sharps in a secure with heavy with its original lid and 2.
-Close the container it with your household paper bag and discard sealed container in a 3.
-Place the tightly them in your doubled, securely sharp home health 4.
-Place nonbefore putting fastened, opaque care wastes in a plastic trash bag

-Narvon, PA 17555 7224 Division Highway Chester County Solid Waste Authority in 1/2 gallon of water. with a solution of 1 teaspoon of bleach Prior to disposal, disinfect your sharps
+Place all sharps in a - duty tape. secure with heavy with its original lid and 2.
+Close the container - paper bag and discard sealed container in a 3.
+Place the tightly it with your household in 1/2 gallon of water. with a solution of 1 teaspoon of bleach Prior to disposal, disinfect your sharps